simon-ldlv/IDM_web/README.md

 Our data model is composed of:
 - Video Entity: Contains a name, a URL, and the associated template
 - Model entity: contains a name and path to the model

+Demonstration video is present at the root of the repository: Screencast - démo projet IDM.mp4